elvanja/jenkins-gitlab-hook-plugin/README.md

 * match url of the Gitlab repo
 * match committed Gitlab branch

+# TODO: add option to git/gitlab plugin settings page in project configuration
+# TODO: enable definition of "master", maybe someone uses another branch for templating or releases

+If "separate projects for non master branches" option is checked, plugin will:

+* try to find a project that exactly maches the commited branch
+* if found
+  * build only the specific project
+* else
+  * find the template project - template is the one that explicitely specifies master branch to be built
+  * copy the template project
+  * set the branch to be built on that project to the commit branch
+  * build the new project

+# TODO gitlab delete hook should be covered even in normal cases (e.g. no build performed)

+* in case Gitlab is triggering the deletetion of a branch
+  * delete the appropriate project

 Notes:

 * for branch comparison, it will take into account both the branch definition and the strategy (this is different from the original notifyCommit)